 LA can seem lonesome after regularly coming into contact with thousands of people in NYC each day, but aren’t we to privilege quality to quantity?
 While the thrills of randomness and magic ail the two, LA is harder to get lost in—with integrity.
 First, once you find yourself enjoying the scenery of street, you are likely getting beeped and scowled at.
 Second, you have to press a button to walk, and third, there is slight guarantee that the cars will even stop for you.
-Pedestrians are relegated to second class, as patrons decide to drive up the block to CVS, to avoid being viewed as hobos licenses or cars.
+Pedestrians are relegated to second class, as patrons decide to drive up the block to CVS, to avoid being viewed as hobos void of licenses or cars.

 Surely the scowls are of a much softer nature than those of irritated cabbies, commercial vehicles and privileged jaywalkers of NYC.
 It’s real magic lies in its sunlight and varied topography.
 When the sun goes down, however, you can hardly see.
 Sun is god in LA, because when it’s dark out—it’s really dark.
 Street lamps hardly illuminate walkers, streets, houses, trees and buildings, and without perfect vision—you really shouldn’t be driving at night.
 Things seem dead—compared to the store-lit marathons of opening bars, boutique windows and people studded alleys of NYC after dark.